MAIR — International Relations

 4 Discussion of the final evaluation

-Feedback: Your supervisor will provide oral or written feedback on the introduction/literature review/research design and at least one subsequent chapter.
+Feedback.
+Your supervisor will provide oral or written feedback on the introduction/literature review/research design and at least one subsequent chapter.
 Supervisors are allowed but not required to read and provide feedback on an entire draft.

 Research Ethics